gourishankarn/Library-Data-Management/README.md

 # Library-Data-Management
-its a project to maintain the students and library books data. it conatins all the inforamtion related to students and and books
+it's a project to maintain the students and library books data. it contains all the information related to students and books